Anti-abortion protesters optimistic at March for Life in DC

 Associated Press

-WASHINGTON (AP) — The annual anti-abortion rally in the nation’s capital sounded more like a victory celebration Friday as speaker after speaker expressed a growing sense of optimism that their long-sought goal was finally in reach: a sweeping rollback of abortion rights in America.
+WASHINGTON (AP) — The annual anti-abortion rally in the nation’s capital sounded more like a victory celebration as speakers expressed a growing sense of optimism that their long-sought goal, a sweeping rollback of abortion rights in America, was finally in reach.

-Thousands of anti-abortion protesters rallied in the bitter cold and then marched to the Supreme Court, which has indicated it will allow states to impose tighter restrictions on abortion with a ruling in the coming months — and possibly overturn the landmark 1973 Roe v.
-Wade ruling that affirmed the constitutional right to an abortion.
+Thousands of protesters rallied in the bitter cold Friday and marched to the Supreme Court, which has indicated it will allow states to impose tighter restrictions on abortion with a ruling in the coming months — and possibly overturn the landmark 1973 Roe v.
+Wade decision that affirmed the constitutional right to an abortion.

 “It doesn’t feel real.
 There’s so much hope and vibrancy and happiness and joy at this thing,” said Jordan Moorman of Cincinnati.
 “I really do believe that we’re in a post-Roe generation.”